 Serve warm, with maple syrup and butter, as desired.

-To Keep Waffles Warm Until Ready to Serve
+How to Keep Waffles Warm Until It's Time to Serve

-Preheat the oven to 200-degree Fahrenheit.
+Preheat the oven to 200 degrees Fahrenheit.
 Place cooked waffles on a cooling rack on top of a rimmed baking sheet, and place in preheated oven.
 The rack allows for air circulation so the waffles will stay warm and crispy until ready to serve.

 How to Store Waffles